Beautiful Loose Parts Transient Art for Kids

 Loose Parts Transient Art for Kids

-This is a beautiful way to create!
+This is such a beautiful way to create.
 Transient art means that the materials can be moved around as they won’t be fixed down, so they can be used over and over again.
 There are lots of possibilities for using loose parts to create transient art.
 The sky is the limit!

 I encourage you to have a look at the materials you already have to see what your children could use to create transient art.